THE ROYAL SOCIETY OF TASMANIA

-In the meantime, we will do our utmost to fulfil the Society’s mission of ‘advancing knowledge.’
-Our newsletter will continue.
+We are continuing to do our utmost to fulfil the Society’s mission of ‘advancing knowledge.’
 Papers are now being sought for our Papers and Proceedings – please consider contributing a paper, and encouraging your friends and colleagues to do likewise.
-Bursaries to secondary students will continue to be offered, and the Peter Smith Medal for early career researchers as well as the Doctoral Awards will be advertised a little later in the year.
+Nominations are now open for the Peter Smith Medal – do you know an outstanding early career researcher you could nominate for this award?
+Bursaries to secondary students continue to be offered, and the Doctoral Awards will be advertised a little later in the year.

 I extend very warm thanks to all the members who have supported our Society by renewing their membership during the pandemic, and we have been extremely pleased to welcome new members each month.